Kot Engenharia

 Introduction

-The Federal Remediation Technologies Roundtable (FRTR) defines the dredging process as the removal, treatment and/or relocation of contaminated sediments or submerged contaminants [1].
-This definition converges with the description of the environmental recovery dredging process described by the Brazilian Navy's Directorate of Ports and Coasts, which establishes it as "The act of removing material and sediments from the bed of bodies of water, with a specific purpose [...]
-Carried out for the improvement of environmental or sanitary conditions".
+The Federal Remediation Technologies Roundtable ( FRTR) defines the dredging process as the removal, treatment, and/or relocation of submerged contaminated sediments or contaminants [1].
+Similarly, this definition aligns with the description of the environmental remediation dredging process outlined by the Brazilian Navy’s Ports and Coasts Directorate, which defines it as “The act of removing material and sediments from the bed of water bodies for a specific purpose […] carried out to improve environmental or sanitary conditions.”
 [2].
-This type of dredging is carried out to reduce the risk of materials posing some kind of threat to human health or the environment.
+This type of dredging is performed to reduce the risks of the materials posing any kind of threat to human health or the environment.

-The equipment used to carry out dredging is known as a dredger and is commonly classified as a mechanical dredger, a hydraulic dredger or a pneumatic dredger.
-It is also possible to find hybrid models of these machines.
+The equipment used for dredging is known as dredgers and is commonly classified as mechanical dredgers, hydraulic dredgers, or pneumatic dredgers.
+In addition, hybrid models of these machines are also available.
 In short, their operation can be described as [1]:

 Figure 1 shows a schematic of the dredging, dewatering and water treatment process.